 Many pet owners are unprepared for the shock of a vet bill.
 One survey found that a vet bill of $999 or less would cause an astounding 42% of pet owners to go into debt, while a vet bill of just $499 or less would cause 28% to go into debt.

 You can protect yourself from going broke to save your pet with the right pet insurance.
 Understanding pet insurance doesn’t have to be as tricky as teaching an old dog new tricks.
-Here’s a detailed look at how to choose the right pet insurance plan for you.
+Here’s a detailed look at how to get the best pet insurance plan for you and your precious pet.

 Tailoring Pet Insurance: Choosing the Right Plan for Your Pet’s Lifestyle